 The type of buyers you are likely to get depends on the area where your property is located.
 If it’s in a modest neighborhood, you are more likely to get a buyer with modest means.
 That means that this buyer is more likely to ask for seller help.
 Seller help can go as high as 3% of your sales price.
 For example, if you a selling a property for $200,000 and receive a full price offer with 3% seller help, your effective sales price is $194,000.
 Ask your agent to look at the recent sales in your neighborhood.
 If most of them include seller help, you too need to budget for it.

 You can also negotiate to work all or a part of the seller help into a higher purchase price.
 For example, if your buyer offers 200k with 3% help, start your counteroffer at $206k with 3% help.
 As a hard money lender, I encourage you to plan ahead and include potential seller help when using our hard money calculator to estimate your profits.

 Select a Potential Buyer Who Is More Likely To Close

-As your real estate agent can testify, the MLS is full of listings that say: Back on the market, contract fell through.
-The most common reason why contracts fall through is because a buyer fails to secure financing.
+As your real estate agent can testify, the MLS is full of listings that say: Back on the market, the contract fell through.
+The most common reason why contracts fall through is that a buyer fails to secure financing.
 Your number one job is to identify and avoid those buyers – no matter how sweet their offer sounds.